One more month until BoJack!! YEEHAW!

 My entire Lucky Peach article about Wylie Dufresne and wd-50 is up on Medium today, if you want to read it!
 The sentence I’m most proud of is definitely, “…poop should be renamed “doof,” since that is food backwards.”

-monstruosimaginarios asked: hey lisa! love your work! just wanted to know what kind of materials you use to make your drawings… they look all so very neat and i always smudge my stuff! could your recommend paper type and other materials to create such beautifully perfect illustrations as yours? hope its not a bother! thank you for being, your work is truly amazing! love your humour! take care!
+monstruosimaginarios said: hey lisa! love your work! just wanted to know what kind of materials you use to make your drawings… they look all so very neat and i always smudge my stuff! could your recommend paper type and other materials to create such beautifully perfect illustrations as yours? hope its not a bother! thank you for being, your work is truly amazing! love your humour! take care!

 I’m drawing most stuff digitally these days, using custom brushes made by Kyle T Webster.
 And even drawings I make by hand get cleaned up in Photoshop, so if I mess up and smudge everything, it’s not a huge deal.
 Computers!